deanyang-econ/deanyang/_pages/devlab_research_projects.md

 * [Health and Development in Mozambique](https://fordschool.umich.edu/mozambique-research).
 What are the barriers to improving public health outcomes in the context of HIV and COVID-19? _Funders: USAID, NIH_.

-* <ins>War Mobilization and Indian Development</ins>.
+* [War Mobilization and Economic Development](https://sites.lsa.umich.edu/deanyang/wp-content/uploads/sites/205/2024/02/parvathaneni-yang-2024-war-mobilization-india.pdf).
 How did British demand for war materiel during World War II affect long-run industrialization in India? _Funder: Michigan Institute for Teaching and Research in Economics (MITRE), Department of Economics_.

 * <ins>Religious Taboos and Obligations</ins>.
 What economic factors affect peoples’ decisions to join religious groups? _Funder: MITRE_.